quillopy/quillopy-mcp/README.md

 ## How to Use

-Invoke the Quillopy tool directly in conversation by typing `@quillopy` or `@quillopy[package_name]`.
-You can then specify your query, programming language, and optionally a namespace to narrow the search.
-The tool will retrieve and display relevant documentation and links.
+Invoke the Quillopy tool directly in conversation by typing `@quillopy` or `@quillopy[documentation_name]`.
+Provide your search query and documentation name.
+You can optionally specify the programming language and installation name (if different from the documentation name) to improve search accuracy.
+The tool will retrieve and display relevant documentation with links.

 ## Installation